We found 7 urologists who accept CIGNA PPO near Long Beach, CA.

 Clinical interests: Prostate Problems, Cancer Surgery, Partial Nephrectomy, Pyeloplasty, Da Vinci Surgery, Minimally ...
 (Read more)

-Dr. John Ingram sees patients in Los Alamitos, CA and Long Beach, CA. His medical specialty is urology (urinary tract disease).
-Dr. Ingram has received a 4.5 out of 5 star rating by his patients.
-He has indicated that his clinical interests include vasectomy.
-He takes Anthem, Blue Cross/Blue Shield, and Medi-Cal, as well as other insurance carriers.
+Dr. John Ingram, who practices in Los Alamitos, CA and Long Beach, CA, is a medical specialist in urology (urinary tract disease).
+In addition to English, Dr. Ingram speaks Spanish.
+In his practice, Dr. Ingram focuses on vasectomy.
+His hospital/clinic affiliations include MemorialCare Health System and Los Alamitos Medical Center.
 Before completing his residency at a hospital affiliated with the University of California, Irvine, Dr. Ingram attended medical school at the University of California, Los Angeles (UCLA), David Geffen School of Medicine.
-He has received the following distinction: Los Angeles Super Doctors.
-Dr. Ingram speaks Spanish.
-His hospital/clinic affiliations include MemorialCare Health System and Los Alamitos Medical Center.
+Patient reviews placed him at an average of 4.5 stars out of 5.
+He takes several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Medi-Cal.
+He has received professional recognition including the following: Los Angeles Super Doctors.

 Clinical interests: Vasectomy

-Dr. Ruben Baghdassarian specializes in urology (urinary tract disease).
-These areas are among Dr. Baghdassarian's clinical interests: erectile dysfunction (impotence), cystocele (bladder prolapse), and incontinence.
+Dr. Ruben Baghdassarian's specialty is urology (urinary tract disease).
+Before performing his residency at a hospital affiliated with the University of California, Irvine, Dr. Baghdassarian attended Tehran University of Medical Sciences for medical school.
+Clinical interests for Dr. Baghdassarian include erectile dysfunction (impotence), cystocele (bladder prolapse), and incontinence.
 He is rated 3.0 stars out of 5 by his patients.
-Anthem, Blue Cross/Blue Shield, and Medi-Cal are among the insurance carriers that Dr. Baghdassarian takes.
-After completing medical school at Tehran University of Medical Sciences, he performed his residency at a hospital affiliated with the University of California, Irvine.
+He honors Anthem, Blue Cross/Blue Shield, and Medi-Cal, in addition to other insurance carriers.
 Dr. Baghdassarian (or staff) speaks Spanish, Armenian, and Persian.
-Dr. Baghdassarian's professional affiliations include Los Alamitos Medical Center, Long Beach Memorial Medical Center, and Associates in Urology.
+His professional affiliations include Los Alamitos Medical Center, Long Beach Memorial Medical Center, and Associates in Urology.

 Clinical interests: Cystocele, Incontinence, Erectile Dysfunction, Prostate Procedures, Urodynamics, Prostate Cancer